jinhyung-park-info/jinhyung-park-info.github.io/_pages/about.md

----
-permalink: /
-excerpt: "About me"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 News
 ------
 **Nov 2021** 1 paper has advanced to the second phase of the 2-phase review process of AAAI-22 <br/>